ohler55/oj/pages/Options.md

 If true Hash keys are cached or interned.
 There are trade-offs with caching keys.
 Large caches will use more memory and in extreme cases (like over a million) the cache may be slower than not using it.
-Repeated parsing of similar JSON docs is where cache_keys shines.
+Repeated parsing of similar JSON docs is where cache_keys shines especially with symbol keys.

+There is a maximum length for cached keys.
+Any key longer than 34 bytes is not cached.
+Everything still works but the key is not cached.

 ### :cache_strings [Int]

 Shorter strings can be cached for better performance.
 A limit, cache_strings, defines the upper limit on what strings are cached.
+As with cached keys only strings less than 35 bytes are cached even if the limit is set higher.
+Setting the limit to zero effectively disables the caching of string values.

+Note that caching for strings is for string values and not Hash keys or Object attributes.

 ### :circular [Boolean]